GrottoPress/smart-featured-image/README.txt

 This means, any time the default featured image changes, all posts that used the previous default featured image would automatically use the new default featured image since the old one was never saved to the database as featured image.

+You can disable smart featured image for any specific post by setting a `no_sfi` custom field to any value other than `0`.
+Delete the custom field, or set to `0`, to restore plugin functionality for that post.

 Give *Smart Featured Image* a shot.
 You will love it.

 == Installation ==